Rule Engine Explained: Smarter Rewards, Happier Customers

 Complete Surveys

 Customer feedback is gold, and a rules engine can help you get it.
 You can set up a rule that rewards customers for completing surveys.
-The logic is straightforward: "IF a customer completes a customer satisfaction survey, THEN award a bonus of 20 loyalty points."
+The logic is straightforward: "If a customer completes a customer satisfaction survey, then award a bonus of 20 loyalty points."

 This incentivizes customers to share valuable insights, which can then be used to improve business processes and the overall customer experience.
 It's a win-win situation for both the business and the customer.